csorbakristof/learning_ai/SmartdocKitolto/prompts.md

 Have a look at #file:spec.md , do you need any further information to generate the VBA macro for feature XLS2CSV and the Python application for feature CSV2PDF?

 ---
+(Kérdéseket tett fel, teljesen jogosan.)

+The VBA macro should export all rows at once.
+The webpage does not need authentication, howevery it may not be available in which case a nice error message should be shown.
+And yes, the script should wait for the download.
+Please update #spec.md according to these.

+---